What Can I Do When the Guy Who Hit Me Had No Insurance?

 Can you make the uninsured insured driver pay?

-If the driver has been convicted of no insurance coverage, their license may be suspended and there is a small possibility that you may be able to collect from someone trying to get their license back by paying the damages.
+Suppose the driver has been convicted of no insurance coverage.
+In that case, their license may be suspended, and there is a slight possibility that you may be able to collect from someone trying to get their license back by paying the damages.
 The district attorney handling the traffic court case would be the one to contact for help in this situation.

-If you’ve been in an accident where you been seriously injured, you probably should hire the best personal injury attorney you can find to best move forward on your claim against your own insurance company.
+Suppose you’ve been in a car accident where you have been seriously injured.
+In that case, you probably should hire the best personal injury attorney you can find to best move forward on your claim against your own insurance company.